Integrate Workbench with reticulate

 - Flexible binding to different versions of Python including virtual environments and Conda environments.

 Reticulate embeds a Python session within your R session, enabling seamless, high-performance interoperability.
-If you’re supporting R developers that use Python for some of their work or a data science team that uses both languages, reticulate can dramatically streamline their workflow.
-The RStudio User Guide’s Getting started - Python section and the R Interface to Python guide may be a good reference to share with those users.
+If you’re supporting R developers who use Python for some of their work or a data science team that uses both languages, reticulate can dramatically streamline their workflow.
+The Getting started - Python section in the RStudio User Guide and the R Interface to Python documentation may be a good reference to share with those users.

 Requirements